-The United States is shifting away from its lead role in Afghanistan and is now emphasizing partnership capacity building and shared resources.
+The U.S. is shifting away from its lead role in Afghanistan and is now emphasizing partnership capacity building and shared resources.
 The administration and Congress, facing substantial debt and budget adjustments, are reluctant to continue funding a war without an easily identifiable conclusion.
-Still, there remains concern, not only among Afghanistan's neighbors and the international community, but also within the country itself, that militant groups might push Afghanistan back to violent conflict if insufficient foreign troops remain, or if local security forces are incapable of successfully quelling insurgency.
-As the drawdown in ISAF force levels commenced in summer 2011, questions were raised in Afghanistan's neighboring countries regarding the speed and scope of drawdown and the psychological effect the drawdown would have on insurgents and reconstruction "spoilers".
-The imminent reduction in combat force strength underscored the importance of renewed efforts at diplomatic coordination on a regional level.
+Still, there remains concern, not only among Afghanistan's neighbors and the international community, but also within the country itself, that militant groups might push Afghanistan back to violent conflict if insufficient foreign troops remain or if local security forces are incapable of successfully quelling insurgency.
+As the drawdown in the ISAF commenced in summer 2011, questions were raised in neighboring countries regarding the speed and scope of drawdown and the psychological effect it would have on insurgents and reconstruction "spoilers."
+The imminent reduction in combat force strength underscored the importance of renewed efforts at regional diplomatic coordination.

-Whatever the goals established for Afghanistan's long-term development, the speed and scale of the drawdown of ISAF combat forces has direct implications for Afghanistan's northern neighboring and partner countries.
-The reduction in foreign combat forces in Afghanistan raises important questions for Afghanistan's northern neighbors as they anticipate shifts in the political atmosphere throughout Central Asia.
+Whatever the goals established for Afghanistan's longterm development, the speed and scale of the drawdown of the ISAF have direct implications for Afghanistan's northern neighboring and partner countries.
+The reduction in foreign combat forces raises important questions for Afghanistan's northern neighbors as they anticipate shifts in the political atmosphere throughout Central Asia.
 What is the expected speed and scope of the reduction of combat force levels?
-How is the reduction of coalition forces coordinated with the increase in authority of Afghanistan security forces?
-Will force reductions be conditioned upon political and military success even if the withdrawal of western influence is perceived by Afghanistan's adversaries as an opportunity to exacerbate the current weakness of security forces?
-How do Afghanistan's neighbors share commitments in a common strategy towards regional stabilization?
+How is the reduction of coalition forces coordinated with the increase in authority of Afghanistan's security forces?
+Will force reductions be conditioned upon political and military success even if the withdrawal of Western influence is perceived by Afghanistan's adversaries as an opportunity to exacerbate the current weakness of security forces?
+How do Afghanistan's neighbors share commitments in a common strategy toward regional stabilization?
 What specific strategies would lead to partner cooperation among Afghanistan's neighbors?
-These questions require informed and insightful responses.
+These questions